Anouska Hempel: Hotel and design

-After finishing acting, Hempel has embarked in a career as a hotelier and interior designer.
+After finishing acting, Hempel embarked on a career as a hotelier and interior designer.
 In 2002, she was ranked by Architectural Digest as one of the top 100 interior designers and architects in the world.

 Hotels

-Hempel has established four hotels.
+Hempel established four hotels.
 Blakes Hotel was created in 1978 as one of the world's first luxury boutique hotels.
 Based in South Kensington, it is well known for its design, quality of service and privacy.
 The hotel's restaurant has become a destination in its own right, featuring a fusion of Hempel's favourite cuisines of Japanese and Italian.
 Her second hotel, the Hempel Hotel, was noted as a minimalist hotel.
 Blakes Amsterdam was opened in 1999, drawing inspiration from Amsterdam's historic Dutch East India Company.

 Personal life

-In 1964, she married Constantine Hempel, with whom she had a son and daughter.
+In 1964, she married Constantine Hempel, a son of Eduard Hempel, with whom she had a son and daughter.
 He was a journalist and property developer who was killed in 1973, crashing his car into a basement in Pimlico.
 Hempel and her second husband, theatrical producer Bill Kenwright (1945–2023), divorced after two years of marriage in 1980.
 Later that year, Hempel married financier Mark Weinberg, with whom she has a son, Jonathan.
 She appears in a photographic portrait by Bryan Wharton on display in the National Portrait Gallery.